stan-alam/AWS/SaAWS/Chap01/notes.md

    4. **Create thicker, more powerful front ends**
    5. **Embrace third-party services**

-#1.
-SA is a natural extension of ideas raised in SOA
+#1.SA is a natural extension of ideas raised in SOA

   Developers can write functions to carryout almost any common task, such as reading and writing to a data source, calling other functions, and performing a calculation.